konradarchicinski/fistpp/README.md

 FiSt++
 ==============

-`FiSt++` or `fistpp` stands for `Fi`nance and `St`atistics, it is a simple package containing a collection of selected basic tools used in finance and statistics.
+`FiSt++` or `fistpp` stands for Finance and Statistics, it is a simple package containing a collection of selected basic tools used in finance and statistics.
 Package is mostly written in C++, with Python bindings allowing run all functionalities using Python interpreter.

 Python wrapper is built with [pybind11](https://github.com/pybind/pybind11).